-Hemming: A metal stamping procedure that adds part thickness by folding an edge over onto itself.
+Hemming: The metal stamping procedure that creates a hem by folding an edge over onto itself once or twice.

 IC Connector or IC Socket: Both reference a miniature or micro-miniature, 2-part (male & female) electrical connector predominantly manufactured using metal stamping.
 IC Sockets allow for multiple independent circuit connections within a very compact or crowded area.
 IC Sockets also provide the benefit fast, precision connections and disconnections during component building or repair.
 Ditron’s line of Mosquito Clips is an example of industry-changing IC connectors.